eriksjolund/podman-socket-activation/blog.md

 than those of the running network daemon.
 A good strategy is therefore to run the network daemon with as few privileges as possible.
 There is a new feature in Podman that opens up the possibility to run a network daemon with more limited access to the internet.
 Since version 3.4.0 Podman supports socket activation of containers, i.e., passing a socket-activated socket to the container.
-Interestingly, it's possible for a container to use such a socket-activated socket even when the network is disabled, (i.e., when the option __--network=none__ is given to `podman run`).
+Interestingly, it's possible for a container to use such a socket-activated socket even when the network is disabled (i.e., when the option __--network=none__ is given to `podman run`).

 Not all software daemons support socket activation but it's getting more popular, e.g., Apache HTTP server, MariaDB, DBUS, PipeWire, Gunicorn, CUPS all have socket activation support.